Place Your First Order

 }

-order_idsandposition_idsare populated - Part of your order filled → You have a position
+- If part of your order filled (you have a position)

-- Part of your order is resting → Waiting for more liquidity
+- If part of your order is still resting (waiting for more liquidity)

 Best Practices